danidee10/django-notifs/README.md

 django-notifs doesn't just allow you to send in app notifications. you can also send external notifications (Like Emails and SMS) by using custom delivery channels.
 A delivery channel is a python class that provides two methods:

-1. `construct_notify` to construct the message
+1. `construct_message` to construct the message.

-2. `notify` does the actual sending of the message
+2. `notify` does the actual sending of the message.

 There's a base meta class you can inherit.
 This is an example of an email delivery channel using `django.core.mail.send_mail`: